Dev guideAPI Reference

-Event batching
+Event batching for the C# SDK

-This topic describes how the Optimizely Feature Experimentation C# SDK uses the event processor to batch decisions and conversion events into a single payload before sending it.
+The Optimizely Feature Experimentation C# SDK uses the event processor to batch decisions and conversion events into a single payload before sending it.

-In the C# SDK, BatchEventProcessor provides the implementation of the EventProcessor interface and batches events.
+interface and batches events.
 You can control batching based on two parameters:

-• Flush interval: Defines the amount of time after which any batched events should be sent to Optimizely Feature Experimentation.
+- Flush interval – Defines the amount of time after which any batched events should be sent to Optimizely Feature Experimentation.

 An event consisting of the batched payload is sent as soon as the batch size reaches the specified limit or the flush interval reaches the specified time limit.
-BatchEventProcessor options are described in more detail below.
+BatchEventProcessor

 Note